optimalisatie/exec.js/README.md

 # Usage

-Include `exec.js`.
+Include `exec.js` in the document.

 ```html
 <script src="exec.js" />
 ```

-Execute code and return data using the `returnData()` function.
-You can return transferable objects such as ArrayBuffer to enable low latency / high performance transfer of large objects. ([more info](https://developers.google.com/web/updates/2011/12/Transferable-Objects-Lightning-Fast))
+Execute javascript code and return data using the `returnData()` function.
+You can return transferable objects such as ArrayBuffer to enable low latency and high performance for large objects. ([more info](https://developers.google.com/web/updates/2011/12/Transferable-Objects-Lightning-Fast))

 ### Simple Fetch request
 ```javascript